MicrosoftDocs/windows-itpro-docs/windows/deployment/mbr-to-gpt.md

 **Issue 2** When you manually run the MBR2GPT.exe command in a Command Prompt window, there is no output from the tool.

-**Issue 3** When MBR2GPT.exe runs inside an imaging process such as a System Center Configuration Manager task sequence, an MDT task sequence, or by using a script, you receive the following exit code: 0xC0000135/3221225781.
+**Issue 3** When MBR2GPT.exe runs inside an imaging process such as a Microsoft Endpoint Configuration Manager task sequence, an MDT task sequence, or by using a script, you receive the following exit code: 0xC0000135/3221225781.

 #### Cause